TylerRenfro/portfolio-2023/_written-comm/qualitative-surveys.md

 ## Overview

 {:.text-xl .mb-5}
-Etab is an ordering and payment software service focused on online ordering, dine-in, carryout, and delivery.
-Currently, the platform handles dine-in services if managed by a restaurant server, but the workflow doesn’t truly support a contactless dine-in experience.
-Since the service industry has adapted to accommodating contactless dine-in experiences, many of our customers have been asking for this feature support.
+After an acquisiton and implementing new software development processes, it became increasingly clear that there were issues at […].
+To help identify and resolve these painpoints, I was tasked with investigating and auditing the processes teams were using.

 {:.text-2xl .md:text-4xl .lg:text-4xl .mt-6 .mb-3 .dark:text-white}
-## Problem
+## Proccess Pains & Resignation

 {:.text-xl .mb-10}
-Eventually, the process problems wear down employees, reducing their morale, and in many cases, driving them to resign.
-The turnover rate for tech roles is especially high, and it’s not exclusive to new roles, even tenured roles exit because of these problems.
+Eventually, process problems wear down employees, reducing their morale, and in many cases, driving them to resign.
+The turnover rate for tech roles is especially high, and resignation is not exclusive to new hires, even tenured employees exit because of these problems.

 {:.text-xl .mb-10}
 In the last sixteen months, these are some of the roles that have resigned from […] product team.
-Please note that this data is limited and has not been thoroughly vetted across teams, but hopefully this serves as an indicator of how unhappy team members are considering the heavy suspicion they resigned due to poor processes.

 {:.uppercase .tracking-widest .mb-10 .text-sm .text-zinc-500}
 Role Resignation